-Connect the properly sized field-provided liquid line to the liquid line stub as shown in figure 3 using one of the following procedures:
+Connect the properly-sized field-provided liquid line to the liquid line stub using the following procedures:

-- Position the properly sized refrigerant piping and make the brazed connection following the brazing guidelines. - 2 Do not remove the water-saturated rags from the cabinet and piping until the piping has cooled completely.
+- 1 For brazed connections: - a.
+Position the refrigerant piping and make the brazed connection following the brazing guidelines. - b.
+Do not remove the water-saturated rags until the piping has cooled completely. - 2 For braze-free connections: - a.
+Position the refrigerant piping and follow the assembly instructions provided with the brazefree connector.